Do you know you may lose over 50% of traffic if your blog takes more than 3 seconds to load?

 How To Use Google Font Locally Using OMGF plugin?

-You can refer to the following video to learn how to Host Google Font Locally using the OMGF plugin.
+You can refer to the following video to learn how to Host Google Fonts locally using the OMGF plugin.

 Conclusion: Host Google Font Locally

-As I said before, if you have an established website with so many plugins and content, then hosting google fonts locally is going to help you for sure.
+As I said before, if you have an established website with so many plugins and content, then hosting Google Fonts locally will definitely help you.
 It will speed up your website.

-But on the other hand, if you have a new website then this may not show you a huge difference.
+On the other hand, if you have a new website, this may not show you a huge difference.

 FAQ | Host Google Fonts Locally